When you’re up against serious criminal charges, it can feel like you vs. the world.

 Your Rights in a Criminal Investigation

 Being charged with a crime can be an overwhelming experience.
 The investigation leading up to arrest and subsequent evidence gathering can be confusing.
-You may be unsure what to do and how to interact with the police and investigators.
+You may be unsure of what to do and how to interact with the police and investigators.
 It’s important to know that during state criminal investigations, you have rights.

 Fourth Amendment Rights